Home > Breakfast > Homemade Flaky Croissants Recipe

 How long will the fresh baked croissants last and how should I store them?

 Croissants are best the day they are baked!
 However, they will last for up to 2 days at room temperature.
 Beyond that, cover tightly and refrigerate for up to a week.
 You can also freeze tightly wrapped croissants for up to 3 months, and thaw at room temperature.
-I recommend reheating leftover croissants in the oven at 325F degrees for a 5 minutes.
+I recommend reheating leftover croissants in the oven at 325F degrees for 5 minutes.

 Homemade Flaky Croissants